euwbah/musescore-xen-tuner/README.md

 - Version of plugin
 - Operating system
 - Debug logs
+  - Open the **Plugin Creator** (Plugins > Plugin Creator).
+  - Open the plugin's .qml file (but don't run it).
-  - To find this, open the **Plugin Creator** (Plugins > Plugin Creator), and you will see some console logs at the bottom of the window.
-Usually if an error occurs, you should be able to see the error message at the bottom of the log.
-Copy and paste as much as you can, **making sure that you include the error message** at the bottom.
+  - Repeat the action you did that caused the issue.
+  - Usually if an error occurs, you should be able to see the error message at the bottom of the log.
+  - Copy and paste as much of the debug log as you can, **making sure that you include the error message** at the bottom.

 ## HELP NEEDED!